Castlewellan Leyland Cypress

 This lovely cypress presents interesting tiny yellow-green and gold foliage that is both fine and dense; naturally pyramidal but can be shaped as topiary or hedge with regular clipping; a beautiful visual impact as a border or accent planting

-Castlewellan Leyland Cypress has attractive chartreuse foliage edged in gold.
-The tiny scale-like leaves are highly ornamental and turn coppery-bronze in fall.
-Neither the flowers nor the fruit are ornamentally significant.
+Castlewellan Leyland Cypress is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive chartreuse foliage edged in gold.
+The tiny scale-like sprays of foliage are highly ornamental and turn coppery-bronze in the fall, which persists throughout the winter.

 Castlewellan Leyland Cypress is a dense evergreen tree with a distinctive and refined pyramidal form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.